 And now, I find out a few minutes ago that a lady who worked for my former company many, many years was killed in the storm along with her husband.
 She was a very sweet person and even though I wasn't around her a lot due to working in the field, she was always kind to me and willing to take some time to chat on the occasion that I came into the office.

 So, not to be morose, but I'm a little sad.
 I am pleased with the progress of the chicken house though.
-Jack wasn't real sure about my idea to reuse deck boards for wall siding but I knew it would look cool and save us a little on lumber.
 We have bought a good bit of new but I have been trying to use every scrap of reclaimed lumber I can.
 The tool shed connects to the chicken house also, so letting them share a wall helps save lumber too, rather than have 2 free standing buildings.
 I'll come back and show ya'll some details on the actual framing.